codein/codein.github.io/files/resume.md

 + Surface information from our systems to advance our health care system, develop and support data-driven decision making at all levels of Arnot Health system.
 + Lead the Business Analytics team through multiple projects and providing full engagement of team management.
 + Provide coaching and direction to analytics team in regard to best practices/approaches for software development, statistics and machine learning techniques.
-+ Identifies improvement opportunities in reporting and analytical tools and collaborate with executives to implement the enhancements.
++ Collaborate with executives to identify business improvement opportunities and drive initiatives.
 + Communicates findings from exploratory and predictive data analysis broadly to Arnot health leadership.
++ Perform market research and present quantitative analyses of health-care claim databases.

 #### Sr. Integration and Database Analyst, Business Analytics